 At the federal level, the protection of historic properties is provided by the National Historic Preservation Act of 1966 (hereinafter "NHPA").
 NHPA basically requires every agency to take into account the effect of any project on any historic building, site, structure or object that is listed on or eligible for the National Register of Historic Places.
+The passage of HB 2118 would have absolutely no effect on the NHPA requirements.

 Designed to be a planning tool for federal agencies, NHPA applies to all government projects and all private projects involving federal financing or permits.
-Any state or federal agency undertaking a project in Kansas must evaluate the potential adverse effects of that project on the historic properties in the area.
-If the project is likely to have an adverse effect on historic properties, the agency must consult with the State Historic Preservation Officer (hereinafter "SHPO") to develop and evaluate alternatives that could avoid or mitigate the adverse effects.
+Any state or federal agency undertaking a project must evaluate the potential adverse effects of that project on the historic properties in the area.
+If the project is likely to have an adverse effect on historic properties, the agency must consult with the State Historic Preservation Officer to develop and evaluate alternatives that could avoid or mitigate the adverse effects.

 Nevertheless, no agencies are required to engage in any specific preservation activities under NHPA.
 According to the courts that have looked at this issue, economic interests and the necessities of modern life often prevail over historic and environmental preservation interests.
-When historic preservation collides with economic realities, the economic necessity of property use normally defeats the interest of historic preservation.
+When historic preservation collides with economic realities, the economic necessity of property use defeats the interests of historic preservation.